twopirllc/pandas-ta/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Which version are you running?
 The lastest version is Github.
-Pip is for major updates.**
+Pip is for major releases.**
 ```python
 import pandas_ta as ta
 print(ta.version)